cgutierr-zgz/cgutierr-zgz.github.io/content/posts/storing-settings-with-hydrated-bloc.md

 }
 ```

-Now that our user settings are defined, we can create a `SettingsCubit` that extends `HydratedCubit`, this cubit will be responsible for updating and persisting the user settings.
+Now that our user settings are defined, we can create a `SettingsCubit` that extends `HydratedCubit`, this cubit will be responsible for updating and persisting the user settings.<br>
+We will add a `toogleTheme` method to the cubit, that will be used to update the theme:

 ```dart
 class SettingsCubit extends HydratedCubit<Settings> {